A universal vision transformer for fast calorimeter simulations: Evaluation metrics

 \subsubsection{Neural classifiers.}

 Classifiers are the most powerful evaluation metrics on the market.
 Given samples from two distributions, a neural classifier approximates the likelihood ratio, hence the optimal statistic for a simple two-hypothesis test, between the two.
 A simple 1D metric which can be extracted from a classifier is the area under the curve (AUC) score~\cite{Krause:2021ilc}.
 Alternatively, a full phase space reweighting function can be estimated from the histogram of the learned approximate likelihood ratio~\cite{Das:2023ktd}.
 Although a powerful metric, the optimal training of a classifier is hard to achieve, especially in high-dimensional spaces.
 To mitigate this issue, we train multiple classifiers as done in~\cite{Krause:2024avx}.
 We include a ``high-level'' classifier trained on a set of high-level features, a ``low-level'' classifier trained on the full set of voxels, and a ``ResNet'' convolutional architecture, which takes as inputs the same low-level information, but it has a stronger inductive bias towards identifying spatial mismodelings.
+Our implementation of the ``ResNet'' classifier allows training and evaluation only on regular geometries.
 All classifiers are trained to distinguish between a test \geant and a generated sample with the same number of showers.
 The input features, the classifier hyperparameters, and the best network selection follow the prescription used in the CaloChallenge~\cite{Krause:2024avx}.